 When buying medicine on prescription abroad, you might have to pay the full cost up front, even if you don't at home.
-If you are entitled to reimbursement you can claim it from your health insurer when you get home, if the medicine is covered by your national health insurance.
+You can claim reimbursement from your health insurer when you get home, if the medicine is covered by your national health insurance.

-This means that you will pay the same rate at the pharmacy as someone who was insured and living in that country.
-In some EU countries this may mean that you won't pay anything, while in others you may be required to pay a certain amount towards the cost of your prescription.
+This means that you will pay the same rate at the pharmacy as someone who is insured in that country.
+In some EU countries this may mean that you won't pay anything, while in others you may be required to pay some or all of the cost of your prescription.

 You will most likely have to pay the full cost of a product dispensed on prescription at the pharmacy if:

 Make sure you ask the pharmacy for a receipt.
 Depending on your health insurance cover, you should then request reimbursement from your insurer when you return to your home country.

 Federica has a prescription from her doctor in Italy for allergy medicine that she thinks she might need during her summer holiday in France.
 In Italy the medicine is dispensed free of charge.

 During her holiday in France, Federica takes her Italian prescription to the pharmacy to get her allergy medicine.
 She is surprised when the pharmacist asks her to pay €25 for her medicine.

 Federica should ask for reimbursement when she gets home.